MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Surgeon’s fees

-You should make sure you choose a qualified, experienced, and accredited plastic surgeon like Dr Broadhurst, ensuring the best quality outcome for you.
-However, the surgeon’s costs can be high and varied, depending on which surgeon you choose.
-The fees reflect differences in a surgeon’s professional accreditation, reputation, professional qualifications, and experience.
-The geographical location of a surgeon’s offices can also influence a surgeon’s fees.
+These fees reflect differences in a surgeon’s professional accreditation, reputation, professional qualifications, and experience.
+The geographical location of a surgeon’s office can also influence the fees.

 Anaesthetist’s fees